 Under direction, to develop and coordinate all activities of the tourism programs (natural, cultural, and heritage tourism), including the budget and plan; to lead the work of assigned staff; and to do other work as required.

 The Clackamas County Tourism & Cultural Affairs (CCTCA) Department is the destination marketing organization for Clackamas County.
 It is funded by the transient room tax charged on all overnight stays in commercial lodging facilities in the county.
 The department is responsible for strategies that both develop tourism attractions, facilities and products, and markets the destination through advertising, promotions, public relations and sales materials.
 By increasing the number of new and repeat visitors to the County, the department contributes to economic development and local vitality.

 Duties may include but are not limited to the following:

-- Creates, implements and coordinates tourism plans and strategies; ensures a variety of elements are included such as agritourism, outdoor recreation, events, heritage, lodging, and international and culinary travel; assesses needs and opportunities for tourism product development, communications, and marketing within the Mt.
+- included such as agritourism, outdoor recreation, events, heritage, lodging, and international and culinary travel; assesses needs and opportunities for tourism product development, communications, and marketing within the Mt.
 Hood Territory; researches, explores and develops new tourism products, attractions, markets and opportunities within the County; communicates and represents developing niches and attractions to the tourism industry and media; assures all external communications and campaigns are aligned with CCTCA’s voice and brand guidelines

 - Recommends, administers, monitors and coordinates tourism publications, marketing, communications, or development budgets; coordinates and manages tourism grant programs.

 - Counsels, advises and provides information and support to tourism partners and interested parties; cultivates productive working relationships with tourism partners including community, federal, state, regional, local, arts/cultural/heritage, internal County, and County Events Center/Fairgrounds; provides support to parties seeking to establish or expand tourism opportunities within the County; works with partners to further develop and market international products/packages; serves as a liaison between CCTCA and interested parties on community relations, communication, development, or marketing of tourism assets in Clackamas County.